paritee/Paritee.StardewValley.Frameworks/QuickPatchBuildings/README.md

 # Paritee's Quick Patch Buildings

-Customize the types and species of farm animals you can raise without needing to replace the default farm animal types
+Customize the types of simple buildings you can purchase without needing to replace the default options

 ## Contents